dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 * Blocks access to Traitor Lord and the upper QG grub
 * Key is at the second Mantis Traitor by Love Key

-## Vendor's Door

-* Blocks access to Leg Eater
-* Key is at the first Shrumal Ogre by the charm notch

 ## Village Door